Tugzrida/efergy-sdr/README.md

 Connect an RTL-SDR and run `rtl_433 -R 36 -f 433485000`.
 Take note of the ID reported for the efergy transmitter(s) you wish to use.
 Tapping the button on the front of the efergy unit to start learning mode will show `Learning: YES` for a few minutes for further identification if there are multiple units within range.

 ---
-Open `~/efergy-sdr/capture.py` and edit the transmitters list at the beginning of the file to specify the ID(s) from the previous step.
+Open `~/efergy-sdr/capture.py` and edit the transmitter list at the beginning of the file to specify the ID(s) from the previous step.

 You can specify multiple transmitters as follows:
 ```python